medic/cht-docs/content/en/apps/examples/anc.md

 ---

 {{% pageinfo %}}
-This Antenatal Care workflow is a "reference application" that provides a template for structuring and organizing your Community Health Toolkit digital health app, its configuration code and testing framework.
-It is a great way to learn about the CHT's foundation for forms, data fields, and analytics that can be easily customized to fit your programs context.
+This "reference application" for maternal and newborn health provides a template for structuring and organizing your Community Health Toolkit digital health app, its configuration and test code.
+It can be used as is, or serve as a great way to learn about the CHT's foundation for forms, data fields, and analytics that can be easily customized to fit your context.
 {{% /pageinfo %}}

 ## Problem Being Addressed